About this beta

 Quebec and bilingual support

 Quebec is a civil-law jurisdiction.
 The doctrine, the structure of the Code civil, and the methodology are different from common-law Canada.
 A serious bilingual + Quebec product needs full French content and dual legal-system coverage.
 We've started: a Quebec civil-law primer is in guides, and SCC decisions originating from Quebec are tagged.
-The deep version — French UI, Code civil annotations, full Quebec Court of Appeal coverage — ships Q3 2026.
+The deep version — French UI, Code civil annotations, full Quebec Court of Appeal coverage — is on the roadmap; we're not promising a date until it's real.

 Briefs